 You know, we're dealing with the America, an American idea with regard to Russia.

-I know uh it's concerned some of you.
+I know it's concerned some of you.

-I've made it clear to Putin, we're not gonna seek, excuse me, escalation.
+I've made it clear to Putin, we're not going to seek, excuse me, escalation, but their actions will have consequences if they turn out to be true.

-I responded directly, proportionately to Russians interference.
+I responded directly, proportionately, to Russians' interference.

 What did you do?